Beyond Compliance: The Role of Transfer Agents in Addressing Vulnerability Under UK Consumer Duty

 “The ACD and Transfer Agent work hand-in-hand to ensure that the needs of vulnerable customers are met,” adds Karl Midl, Waystone’s Country Head for the UK.
 “This partnership is essential in creating a seamless approach to safeguarding investor interests and enhancing the overall customer experience.”

-If you have any questions or would like to sign-up to receive our communications, please contact your usual Waystone representative via the below.
+If you have any questions about out transfer agency services or would like to sign-up to receive our communications, please contact your usual Waystone representative via the below.

 2 FCA – vulnerable customers encouraged to open up